 However, in an attempt to analyse the various contexts we live in (such as our student "culture," the "culture" of our family and friends, the "culture" of rural or metropolitan places, etc.), the dimensions are still helpful as a frame of reference.
 Furthermore, It is important to have an awareness of whether this tool helps us understand things better or if it only serves to reinforce our stereotypes.

-Self-Assessment Checklist for Intercultural Competence Based on Geert Hofstede's Model of Cultural Dimensions: Scoring: For each item, assign yourself a score from 1 to 5, where: 1 = No knowledge or proficiency 5 = High level of knowledge or proficiency Interpretation: Total the scores for each cultural dimension separately.
+Dimensions: Scoring: For each item, assign your self a score from 1 to 5, where: 1 = No knowledge or profi ciency 5 = High level of knowledg e or proficiency nterpretation: Total the scores for each c ultural dimension separately.
 A higher score indicates a higher level of intercultural competence in that specific dimension.
-Reflect on areas where you scored lower and consider them as opportunities for growth and development.
-I understand and can recognize power hierarchies and authority structures in different cultures.
-I am mindful of the balance between individual needs and group harmony in intercultural interactions.
-I am aware of the cultural values associated with masculinity or femininity in different societies.
-I am comfortable navigating situations with high levels of uncertainty in intercultural contexts.
-I can adapt my planning and goal-setting approaches to align with cultural expectations of long-term or short-term orientation.
-I understand and respect different cultural attitudes towards gratification of desires and impulses.
+Reflect on areas where yo u scored lower and consider them as opportunities for growth and development 1 I understand and ca n recognize power hierarchies and authority structures in different cultures.
+I am mindful of the interactions. balance between individual needs and group harmony in intercultural I am aware of the cu Itural values associated with masculinity or femininity in different societies.
+4 I am comfortable na wigating situations with high levels of uncertainty in intercultural contexts.
+5. I can adapt my plant ning and goal-setting approaches to align with cultural expectations of long-term or short-term orient adon.